web-auth/doc/deep-into-the-framework/user-verification.md

 # User Verification

-User verification may be instigated through various authorization gesture modalities: a touch plus PIN code, password entry, or biometric recognition \(presenting a fingerprint\).The intent is to be able to distinguish individual users.
+User verification may be instigated through various authorization gesture modalities: a touch plus PIN code, password entry, or biometric recognition \(presenting a fingerprint\).
+The intent is to be able to distinguish individual users.

 Eligible authenticators are filtered and only capable of satisfying this requirement will interact with the user.